Mohsendirbaz/ONE/patches-documentation.md

 **Update History:**
 - Enhanced in 2025 to provide more comprehensive handling of edge cases and eliminate remaining webpack warnings
+- Updated in 2024 to improve debug module handling with a try-catch approach instead of conditional requires, further reducing webpack warnings

 ## Integration in Build Process